 - Improved Flexibility

-- The main benefit of regular stretching is better flexibility.
+- The main benefit of stretching is better flexibility.
 This increases muscle elasticity and sets in motion all the other physical benefits.

 - Increased Range of Motion: